faskai/amethyst/README.md

 ### Who is Amethyst For
 Amethyst is for 2 user groups:
-* **Consumers** – non-tech users who want to easily build powerful AI sidekicks to automate their lives; builders and tinkerers who want to automate their home, etc. They will see a very simple GUI IDE.
+* **Consumers** – non-tech users who want to easily build powerful AI sidekicks to automate their lives; builders and tinkerers who want to automate their home, etc. They will get a very simple GUI editor that works on all devices.
 * **Developers** – technical or enterprise users who want to build sophisticated large scale agentic applications.
-They will get advanced tools for debugging, observability, deploying and managing globally at scale.
+They will get advanced IDE and tools for debugging, observability, deploying and managing globally at scale.

 ### Why Amethyst
 Current multi-agent frameworks are great but still too complex.
-* Crew.ai solves the cruicial accuracy problem, but requires devs to write a lot of code.
-Not for consumers.
+* Crew.ai, MetaGPT, etc. solve the cruicial accuracy problem, but require devs to write a lot of code.
+Not for consumers. *Why write Python when you can just talk to the AI?*
 * Langchain offers many features, but is a bit too convoluted and unintuitive for new devs.
 Definitely not for consumers.
 (Sorry, Langchain, you're still the OG!)
 * Zapier AI Agent editor is too simplistic, doesn't offer code-like composability or debugging.
 * Lindy.ai, MS Copilot, Botpress, etc. – they all need drag-and-drop workflows which can get messy pretty fast with enterprise use-cases.

-We've tried our hand at building two agent frameworks here at Fask – one workflow-based and one GUI – and we still don't like what we built.
+We've used several agent frameworks and tried our hand at building two frameworks here at Fask – one workflow-based and one GUI – and we still don't like what we built.

 At Amazon I've been in "workflow hell" where you stare down 1000s of "stuck" workflows with complicated branchings that are so big that they don't fit your GUI editor, and sub-workflows often looping back on each other.
 You can't refactor them or test them.
 A small change can cause even worse downstream issues which you may find out weeks later. 🤮